Summer 2025

 Q: What about cell phones?

-A: We view our time on these Adventures and Expeditions as a time to get away from screens and get into nature.
+A: We view our time on these adventures as a time to get away from screens and get into nature.
 Therefore, we require students to leave their phones at home.
 We have found that, while students are initially upset by this, they adjust quite quickly and become more engaged in the experience at hand.
 Trip Leaders do have cell phones that they use to take photos, to coordinate activities with partner organizations, or to use in the event of emergency circumstances.

 Q: Can I contact my student?